-Foxtel Flash is a different kettle of fish to Kayo Sports and BINGE.
-It won't offer as much, nor as diverse, content as these two premium SVOD services.
+It is a different kettle of fish to Kayo Sports and BINGE.
+It won't offer as much, nor as diverse, content as these 2 premium SVOD services.
 The $25 a month for Kayo Sports and the $14 a month for BINGE (HD tier) is indicative of their content.

 - BBC World News

 - Channel News Asia